-- Value community partnerships and collaborations. - Encourage culturally competent services and approaches that foster the principles of restorative justice. - Define target populations, especially those populations that are traditionally underserved. - Identify and address known barriers to serving target populations. - Prioritize client-focused/client-centered and holistic programs and approaches, including healing strategies and trauma informed care. - Include community-based organizations with diverse staffing, including those who are system-impacted individuals, or who have varying educational levels and life experiences. - Demonstrate capacity building for service providers at every level. - Be mindful of regional equity and geographic diversity, including smaller and rural counties. - Collect program data and measure/evaluate outcomes, and publish and share information. - Encourage community engagement, where members of the community participate in the identifying, informing, and shaping of policies, goals, services, and solutions.
+- Incorporate community partnerships and collaborations. - Encourage culturally competent services and approaches that foster the principles of restorative justice. - Define target populations, especially those populations that are: - o traditionally underserved or inappropriately served through mental health and substance use disorder service providers, or - o overrepresented within the criminal justice system, or - experiencing or at risk for homelessness - Expand access to culturally congruent quality mental health and substance use disorder services, including services for co-occurring mental health and substance use disorder needs and the use of evidence-based or community defined practices. - Identify and address known barriers to serving target populations, such as: - Lack of jobs, housing, or employment - Prioritize client-focused/client-centered and holistic programs and approaches, including healing strategies and trauma-informed care. - Expand and improve on efforts to divert individuals away from criminal justice involvement through increased diversion programs and improved behavioral health services or community supports. - Include community-based organizations with diverse staffing, including those who are systemimpacted individuals, or who have varying educational levels and life experiences. - Demonstrate capacity building for service providers at every level. - Be mindful of regional equity and geographic diversity, including smaller and rural counties. - Collect program data and measure/evaluate outcomes and publish and share information. - Encourage community engagement, where members of the community participate in the identifying, informing, and shaping of policies, goals, services, and solutions.